Skip to content

 • coverage

-• frequency - e.g. daily, weekly, monthly.
+• frequency - e.g. daily, weekly, monthly, never.
 This represents how often it is expected that this dataset will be updated.
 It conveys to users how often to expect updates, and will also be used to generate a crawling schedule unless a specific schedule is defined.

 • end - The end date of a dataset which covers only a specific period in time, e.g. for a dataset specific to a data dump or parliamentary term.
 A string in the format YYYY-MM-DD.
 Future dates imply an expected end to the maintenance and coverage period of the dataset.
 Past end dates result in the datasets last_change date being fixed to that date, while its last_exported date remains unchanged.